It was starting to seem like summer would never end, Tuesday a storm

 Skull Bluff aka The Bat House is a huge rock

 around in the ‘eye sockets’ but there’s not quite enough water today for that.
-After a few pictures and a short break,
+After a few pictures and a break, we

 continue upstream. |